cheickdo/cheickdo.github.io/_pages/about.md

 permalink: /about/
 ---

-Small bucket containing my thoughts, opinions, and work
+Small bucket containing my thoughts, opinions, and ideas